 Beyond oncology, FGFR3 is implicated in many developmental conditions, such as achondroplasia (ACH) and other skeletal dysplasias, due to its role in regulating bone and cartilage formation.
 In March 2023, we announced we were expanding development of TYRA-300 into achondroplasia based on positive preclinical results demonstrated in a study performed in collaboration with the Imagine Institute in Paris, France.
+Data from the study showed that TYRA-300 increased body length in mice by 17.9% compared to the vehicle (p<0.0001) and increased the length of the femur (+22.6%), tibia (+33.0%) and L4-L6 (+23.5%) in mice (p<0.0001) (with n=8 for TYRA-300, after excluding two mice from dataset when molecular analysis showed chimeric incorporation of mutation, and n=10 for vehicle, after excluding one vehicle mouse).
 Achondroplasia, the most common form of dwarfism, is a skeletal dysplasia in which growth plate cartilage is affected, resulting in decreased growth of the long bones, vertebral bodies and skull base.
 These growth differences can result in health complications such as cranial and spinal stenosis, hydrocephalus, genu varum (bowed legs), and sleep apnea.
-A specific mutation in FGFR3 causes an estimated 97% of achondroplasia.
+A specific mutation in FGFR3 causes an estimated 99% of achondroplasia.
 We believe that the design of TYRA-300 may have a meaningful impact on achondroplasia and other skeletal dysplasias.
-We are planning additional IND-enabling studies and anticipate submitting an IND to the FDA to enable a Phase 2 study in pediatric achondroplasia in 2024.
+We are conducting additional IND-enabling studies and anticipate submitting an IND to the FDA to enable a Phase 2 study in pediatric achondroplasia in 2024.
+In July 2023, the FDA granted TYRA-300 Orphan Drug Designation (ODD) for the treatment of achondroplasia.

 We are also advancing our second oncology product candidate, TYRA-200, an FGFR1/2/3 inhibitor with potency against activating FGFR2 gene alterations, as well as clinically important molecular brake and gatekeeper resistance mutations.
 In December 2022, we submitted an IND to the FDA for TYRA-200 and received clearance in January 2023 to proceed with a Phase 1 clinical trial of TYRA-200, which will be focused on intrahepatic cholangiocarcinoma resistant to other FGFR inhibitors.
-We anticipate dosing the first patient in this trial in the second half of 2023.
+We anticipate dosing the first patient in this trial by the end of 2023.

 Since the commencement of our operations in 2018, we have devoted substantially all of our resources to organizing and staffing the company, business planning, raising capital, developing our proprietary SNÅP platform, undertaking research and development activities for our development programs, establishing our intellectual property portfolio, and providing general and administrative support for our operations.
 We have not generated any revenue to date and have funded our operations primarily from our initial public offering (IPO), private placements of our convertible preferred stock, and the issuance of Simple Agreements for Future Equity.
-Our net losses for the three months ended March 31, 2023 and 2022 were \$11.9 million and \$14.8 million, respectively.
-As of March 31, 2023, we had an accumulated deficit of \$107.6 million.
-As of March 31, 2023, we had cash and cash equivalents of \$241.7 million.
+Our net losses for the nine months ended September 30, 2023 and 2022 were \$46.3 million and \$42.4 million, respectively.
+As of September 30, 2023, we had an accumulated deficit of \$142.0 million.
+As of September 30, 2023, we had cash and cash equivalents of \$215.7 million.